-If a child is absent and there has been no contact from the parent/s then the Headteacher and a member of Tweseldown staff will visit the home address.
+If a child is absent for a sustained period of time and there has been no contact from the parent/s after three days and daily messages have been left then the Headteacher and a member of Tweseldown staff will visit home address.
 A standard letter will be given/posted which states that parents must contact the school on the day of the visit.